Skip to main content

 (1) Return to stock

-(a) When patients fail to pick up their prescriptions, pharmacies must reverse the claim submitted to ODM as soon as possible.
+(a) When recipients fail to pick up their prescriptions, pharmacies must reverse the claim submitted to ODM as soon as possible and not later than fourteen days after preparation.

-(b) When prescriptions have been dispensed to a resident of a NF or ICF/IID and there is an unutilized portion of a legally redispensable drug remaining, the drug must either be:
+(b) When prescriptions were dispensed to a resident of a NF or ICF/IID and there is an unutilized portion of a legally redispensable drug remaining, the drug must either be:

 (i) Destroyed; or

-(ii) Returned to the pharmacy to be redispensed and the product cost, not including the dispensing fee, must be credited to ODM.
-This shall be done by voiding or reversing the original claim and submitting a new claim for the utilized amount plus dispensing fee.
+(ii) Returned to the pharmacy to be redispensed and the product cost, not including the dispensing fee, must be credited to ODM by voiding or reversing the original claim and submitting a new claim for the utilized amount plus dispensing fee.

 (2) Voids, reversals, and replacement claims for other reasons